reeta-042/exam-ai/README.md

 The user workflow is simple and intuitive:

 1. The user uploads a PDF document using the sidebar.
-2. The application processes and indexes the document.
+2. The application processes and indexes the document, which involves chunking, embedding, and storing in Pinecone.
 3. The user asks a question in the main input area.

 **Example Query:**
-> "What is the difference between a primary key and a foreign key?"
+> "What is the difference between a primary key and a composite key?"

 **Expected Output Format:**
 The application will display the results in a clean, tabbed interface:

 *   **💡 Answer Tab:**
-    *   **Main Answer:** A direct, comprehensive answer generated by the AI based on the retrieved context from the document.
+    *   **Main Answer:** A direct, comprehensive answer generated by the Gemini LLM based on the retrieved context.
-    *   **🗨️ Follow-up Questions:** A list of suggested questions to help the user explore the topic further.
+    *   **Follow-up Questions:** A list of suggested questions to help the user explore the topic further.

 *   **📝 Quiz Tab:**
     *   A multiple-choice quiz is generated based on the topic.
 Each question is presented clearly, with the answer hidden in an expandable section to encourage active recall.
-    ```
-    **Question 1:** Which type of key is used to uniquely identify a record in a table?
-    - A. Foreign Key
-    - B. Super Key
-    - C. Primary Key

-    [Show Answer]  <- This is an expandable button
-    ```

 *   **🔍 Retrieved Context Tab:**
-    *   This tab shows the raw text chunks that were retrieved from the document and used as the context for generating the answer, providing transparency into the AI's process.
+    *   This tab displays the top 5 document chunks that were found by the advanced retrieval pipeline (HyDE + BM25 + Reranker).
+This provides transparency and allows the user to verify the source of the AI's answer.

-## Limitations and Known Issues

-*   **Document Quality Dependency:** While `PyMuPDF` is powerful, the application's performance is still highly dependent on the quality of the source PDF.
-Extremely degraded, scanned, or poorly formatted documents may still yield suboptimal results.
-*   **Computational Cost:** The initial processing of a document, especially with `PyMuPDF`, can be computationally intensive and may take time, particularly for large documents.
-*   **Hallucination Risk:** Like all LLM-based systems, there is a small but inherent risk of the AI generating plausible but incorrect information (hallucinating), especially if the context it receives is ambiguous.
-The "Retrieved Context" tab is provided to help users verify the source of the information.